Justifying quasiparticle self-consistent schemes via gradient optimization in Luttinger-Ward theory: Key small parameter

-For our purposes, we must make $\eta$ small enough to clearly resolve long-lived excitations such as quasiparticles and not to spoil intrinsic energetic shifts, broadening and lifetimes stemming from electron interactions and scattering.
-For example, if the system has a quasiparticle energy gap $\Delta$, then $\eta\ll \Delta$ is required to resolve this gap precisely.
-Or, if a low-energy quasiparticle state has a lifetime $\tau$ due to electron-electron scattering, then $\eta\ll 1/\tau$ is needed in order to obtain this lifetime {\it via} a calculation of the Green's function.
-Finally, turning on electron-electron interactions will modify the spectrum of the Green's function (spectral function) away from its non-interacting analogue.
-As per Eq.~(\ref{eq:dysoneq}), the energy scale of such changes is determined by the magnitude of the matrix elements of $\Sigma_{xc}-U_{xc}$, so we require $\eta$ to be much smaller than these matrix elements to ensure well-converged spectra.
-This last requirement is directly reflected in the key equations of our analysis below: ratios of matrix elements to $\eta$
+However, from a {\it physical} viewpoint, the finite value of $\gamma$ is hardly a restriction.
+We can take $\gamma$ to be very small so that the imposed lifetime $\gamma^{-1}$ can be quite long (a day, a month, a year) and certainly longer than any contemplated experiment which would measure the electronic response.
+Physically, we need to make $\gamma$ small enough to resolve and not spoil intrinsic energetic shifts, broadenings and lifetimes stemming from electron interactions and scattering.
+For example, if the system has a quasiparticle energy gap $\Delta$, then $\gamma\ll \Delta$ is required to resolve this gap precisely.
+Or, if a low-energy quasiparticle state has a lifetime $\tau$ due to electron-electron scattering, then $\gamma\ll 1/\tau$ is needed in order to correctly obtain this lifetime {\it via} a calculation of the Green's function.
+Finally, turning on electron-electron interactions modifies the spectrum of the Green's function (the spectral function) away from its non-interacting analogue.
+As per Eq.~(\ref{eq:dysoneq}), the energy scale of such changes is determined by the magnitude of the matrix elements of $\Sigma_{xc}-U_{xc}$, so we require $\gamma$ to be smaller than these matrix elements to ensure well-converged spectra.
+This last requirement is directly reflected in the key equations of our analysis below: ratios of matrix elements to $\gamma$

 appear below and represent the large quantities that must be minimized to obtain the optimal $U_{xc}$.